ibm-cloud-docs/speech-to-text/output.md

 # Output features
 {: #output}

-The {{site.data.keyword.speechtotextshort}} service offers the following features to indicate the information that the service is to include in its transcription results for a speech recognition request.
+The {{site.data.keyword.speechtotextfull}} service offers the following features to indicate the information that the service is to include in its transcription results for a speech recognition request.
 All output parameters are optional.
 {: shortdesc}

 -   For examples of simple speech recognition requests for each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text?topic=speech-to-text-basic-request).